jamestcole/tech201_virtualisation/READMETWOENV.md

 `node app.js`

-we should now be able to see our sparta page on port 3000.
+we should now be able to see our sparta page on port 3000. navigate to http://192.168.10.100:3000/posts in your browser.

 ![](finalpage.png)